The volume measure of the Brownian sphere is a Hausdorff measure: Preliminaries

 Let $x\in\R$.
 The Brownian snake excursion measure $\N_x$ is the $\sigma$-finite measure on $\S_x$ that satisfies the following two properties: Under $\N_x$, \begin{enumerate} \item[(i)] the distribution of the lifetime function $(\zeta_s)_{s\geq 0}$ is the It\^o measure of positive excursions of linear Brownian motion, normalized so that the density of $\sigma$ under $\N_x$ is the function $t\mapsto(2\sqrt{2\pi t^3})^{-1}$, \item[(ii)] conditionally on $(\zeta_s)_{s\geq 0}$, the tip function $(\wh W_s)_{s\geq 0}$ is a Gaussian process with mean $x$ and covariance function

 \end{enumerate} The measure $\N_x$ can be interpreted as the excursion measure away from $x$ for the Markov process in $\W_x$ called the (one-dimensional) Brownian snake.
 We refer to \cite{Zurich} for a detailed study of the Brownian snake.
 For every $t>0$, we can also consider the conditional probability measure $\N_x^{(t)}:=\N_x(\cdot\midd \sigma =t)$.
 In fact, $\N_x^{(t)}$ may be defined by the same properties (i) and (ii), just replacing the It\^o measure in (i) by the law of a positive Brownian excursion with duration $t$.
-If $s\in[0,t]$, $\N_0^{(t)}$ is invariant under the re-rooting operation $\omega\mapsto \omega^{[s]}$ (see e.g. \cite[Theorem 2.3]{LGW}).
+We note that